helenwalpole/clickableMap/README.md

 - DateFrom [date, compulsory]
 - DateTo [date, optional]

-Set the form sharing options to 'anyone with the link'.
+Set the form sharing options to 'anyone with the link' and publish it.

-Set the form to save to a google sheet.
+Set this google form to save to a google sheet.
 Set the sharing options for the sheet to 'anyone with the link'.